ashuttl/MADE-website/brodersons.md

 Yes.
 Either the individual or their organization must have a current MADE membership.

 **Do I need to be a MADE member to attend the event?**
-No. All are welcome to attend.
+No. All are welcome to attend!
+You just need [a ticket](https://www.eventbrite.com/e/made-broderson-awards-2025-tickets-1321673213159?aff=oddtdtcreator).

 **Are there discounted tickets for MADE members?**
 Yes.
 Members will receive a discount code via email.